-5 High Pressure Natural Gas Transmission Line
+D.5 High Pressure Natural Gas Transmission Line

-Paiute Pipeline Emergency Number 1-775-882-0148
+Paiute Pipeline Emergency Number 775-882-0148

+Tuscarora Gas Transmission Company Emergency Number 800-894-1488

-Tuscarora Gas Transmission Co.
-Emergency Number 1-800-894-1488 the consumer.
-Southwest Gas and Sierra Pacific Power Company could be considered retailers while Paiute and Tuscarora could be considered wholesalers.
+There are two high-pressure natural gas lines that supply our region: Paiute Pipeline and Tuscarora Gas Transmission Company.
+Both are gas delivery companies from which two additional companies, Southwest Gas and Sierra Pacific Power Company (SPPCO) deliver products to the consumer.
+Southwest Gas and SPPCO could be considered retailers while Paiute and Tuscarora could be considered wholesalers.
 Both transmission lines originate in Canada but enter Nevada in different locations.
 Conceivably both pipelines could be delivering gas from the same well head to our region.

-5.1 High Pressure Natural Gas Transmission Line
+Table 5 - High Pressure Natural Gas Transmission Line